AlexanderKholodov1/zkvote/README.md

 # ZKVote - Voting System with Zero-Knowledge Proofs

 An anonymous and verifiable voting system using Zero-Knowledge Proofs for secure, private voting.
 Perfect for small to medium-sized groups, with support for IP-based vote limiting and cryptographically secure voter verification.
+It is a draft that has the intention of showing the idea, it will be developed further during the ZKET Core Program.

 ## Abstract